Skip to Content

 Feet

-A fun way to start talking about the body parts in Spanish is by talking about how many of each body part we have.
+A fun (and giggle-inducing) way to start teaching body parts in Spanish is by asking playful questions about how many of each body part we have.
 For example:

 I used to do this all the time with my son when he was a toddler.
-It is great vocabulary practice as well as counting practice, too.
+Not only was it a fantastic way to practice vocabulary, but it also doubled as a fun counting activity.
+Win-win!

 Related: Spanish Numbers 1-30: Free Printable Flashcards for Kids